 Because of this, it’s smart to have styptic powder on hand to stop any bleeding that can happen.
 Just a dap on the wound should stop it quickly.

-Once a week should be enough to keep most mats away.
+Once a week should be enough to keep most mats of unkempt hair away.

 A Grooming Table Is Your New Best Friend